 Your Competitor Analysis page will now be populated with data.

-The Overall Rating section gives you the review totals and score across Reviews.io and other review platforms if applicable.
+The Overall Rating section gives you the review totals and score across REVIEWS.io and other review platforms if applicable.
 Any rating under 3 will appear red, above 3 yellow and above 4 green.
-The Overall Rating also has a visual representation of this score in the form of a curved bar which also matches the rating colour.

 Total Reviews shows the final count of every single review that has been left for that business, anywhere online.
 It is their complete review total.
-Total Reviews is then broken down into the number of reviews left of individual review channels, including Reviews.io and any other local review channel.
+Total Reviews is then broken down into the number of reviews left of individual review channels.

 Merchant Metrics are created from a combination of automated data and customer review responses during the review collection process.
 The information within each category varies from type of delivery method to order accuracy, the time it takes to resolve customer service queries, and the time it takes for refunds to process.

 Merchant Metrics are created from additional questions answered by customers when they are leaving reviews within your review collector, and are therefore dependent on customer data.
 The questions provided to customers aren't editable within your collector, but are instead automatically asked if customers present certain sentiments within their written review.